What is the course about?

 By the end of this course you should be able to...

-1) Look at, and take inspiration directly from, the work of a variety of contemporary artists in a gallery situation and in a working artist’s studio.
+- Look at, and take inspiration directly from, the work of a variety of contemporary artists in a gallery situation.

-3) Know more about cutting edge contemporary art practice and a range of East London's small independent galleries (including where their locations!).
+- Know more about cutting edge contemporary art practice and a range of London's small independent galleries (including their locations).

 What level is the course and do I need any particular skills?